cancerberoSgx/typescript-in-the-browser/typescript-compiler-in-the-browser/README.md

  * monaco + plugins + compiler 100% in client would be awesome
  * large projects ? support .zip file with ts project drag and drop
  * loading the big typescript.js file, perhaps typeScriptServices.js is better ?
+ * execution errors / ExampleExecutionResult - now empty - when user mistakes syntax error - use that interface and show something

 ## DONE